What You Should Know About This Degree

 Additionally, because there is no singular career path for graduates of liberal arts programs, predicting job placement and return-on-investment can be difficult.
 If increased earning potential and career advancement in a certain field is important to you, research the employment growth and salary rates for that specific field before selecting which type of program to pursue.

 As you research online master’s in media communications programs, here are some questions to ask:

 - Does the program have any in-person requirements?
 Although most of the programs on this list can be completed fully online, some do have minimal in-person requirements for residencies or specific classes.
 When researching programs, look carefully at their plans of study and how classes are delivered.
-If you will need to visit campus during the program, it’s wise to start planning now how you will fit this into your schedule and budget.
+If you will need to visit campus during the program, it’s wise to start planning now on how you will fit this into your schedule and budget.

 - Does this program offer the specialization I want?
-Many liberal arts master’s programs are customizable, and allow students to focus in areas like English and literature, the arts, history, or psychology.
+Many liberal arts master’s programs are customizable, allowing students to focus in areas like English and literature, the arts, history, or psychology.
 If you want to focus on a particular topic or field, select a program that gives you that option through electives or a concentration.

-Another important step in this process is reviewing application deadlines, and gathering the application materials, including transcripts, letters of recommendation, and writing samples.
+Another important step in this process is reviewing application deadlines and gathering the application materials, including transcripts, letters of recommendation, and writing samples.

 Now is also a good time to think about financing your master’s degree.
 If you are currently working, find out if your job offers employee tuition benefits.
 You can also research scholarships, assistantships, loans, and grants.